preciofishbone/OmniaDocsG2/blocks/variation-selector/index.rst

 + **Hide if no variations exist for the page**: This option is selected by default.
 If you want the block to always be shown, even if no Page Variations exists (yet), deselect this option.

-The Layout tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`
+The tabs Layout and Advanced contain general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`